devnationworld/resources/README.md

 ## Articles
+[Difference between MVVM vs MVC.](https://www.educba.com/mvvm-vs-mvc/) The major key differences such as architecture, operation, advantages, and limitations are discussed in this article.
+[EDUCBA]

+[Sending iOS push notifications via APNs.](https://blog.engineyard.com/ios-push-notifications-via-apns) This blog post discusses in detail the APN services, enable and register for remote notifications, device token ids, and APN node package with the help of a sample iOS.
+[ENGINEYARD]

+[How I hacked an Android app for a premium feature.](https://proandroiddev.com/how-i-hacked-an-android-app-for-a-premium-feature-d9ca74e797ad) Merab rewrote the bytecode to unlock premium features of the app on his device and now he shows you how to prevent it from happening to your apps.
+[PROANDROIDDEV]

+[Using WebSockets in Flutter.](https://blog.logrocket.com/using-websockets-flutter/) This article explores how we can use our own WebSockets to create applications that display real-time data to our users.
+[LOGROCKET]

 [What's new in DigitalOcean App Platform?](https://www.digitalocean.com/blog/new-in-digitalocean-app-platform-enhanced-security-insights-and-dbaas-integration/) There's enhanced security, insights and DBaaS integration.
 [DIGITALOCEAN]

 [Does cloud backup protect against ransomware?](https://www.virtualizationhowto.com/2021/08/does-cloud-backup-protect-against-ransomware/) As businesses aggressively move to the cloud for housing business-critical data, the cloud is becoming a target for hackers launching ransomware attacks.
 [VIRTUALIZATIONHOWTO]